ComplexData-MILA/AIF-Gen/README.md

 ## Quick Tour for New Users

-AIF-Gen is intended to be primarily used as a command line tool.
-For advanced usage, refer to [our docs](https://aif-gen.readthedocs.io/).
+AIF-Gen is intended to be primarily used as a command line tool:

-We expose the following cli:

 ```console
 foo@bar:~$ aif --help